Ex vivo human skin model to predict toxicity and efficacy of subcutaneous drugs

 Genoskin’s technology backed by EU funding

-This unique breakthrough ex vivo human skin model has received the funding from European Union’s Horizon 2020 research and innovation programme under grant agreement No 816289 (SME Instrument Phase 1 programme).
+This unique breakthrough ex vivo human skin model has received the funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No 816289 (SME Instrument Phase 1 program).
 HypoSkin® technology has also been supported by Genoskin’s customers who have shown interest in this model and have contributed to his validation through collaborative projects.

 (1) Kola I and Landis J. Can the pharmaceutical industry reduce attrition rates?
 Nat Rev Drug Discov.
 2004, 3 (8):711-5.
 (2) Arrowsmith J. Trial watch: Phase III and submission failures: 2008-2010.
 Nat Rev Drug Discov.
 2011, 10 (2):87-87.